Veratrum californicum aka California Veratrum

 California Veratrum, Skunk Cabbage, California False Hellebore

-How to care for California Veratrum
+How difficult is it to take care of California Veratrum

 If you're looking for a plant that offers a moderate level of challenge, California Veratrum is a great choice to test your gardening skills.